LongWeiZJU/longweizju.github.io/_pages/about.md

 # Openings

 **My group is actively recruiting for the following positions**:
-- **Postdoc**
 - **Research Assistants**
 - **Ph.D.
-Students (Fall 2026) & Master’s Students (Fall 2026)**
+Students (Fall 2026) & Master Students (Fall 2026)**
 - **Research Internships**, open to undergraduate/master/doctoral students, and individuals on a gap year.

 If you have a strong motivation for exploring interdisciplinary research at the intersection of AI and science, as outlined in the following Research Interests section, please do not hesitate to contact me.

-My email address: weilong AT fudan Dot edu Dot cn.
+My **email address**: weilong AT fudan.edu.cn.

 # Research Interests